lukeorellana/aztest/README.md

 // Lookup Virtual Machine properties by specifying the Virtual Machine name and Resource Group vmProperties := azure.GetVMbyName(t, "resourceGroupName", "vmName, "")

-// Test is Boot Diagnostics is enabled on the Virtual Machine assert.True(t, *vmProperties.VirtualMachineProperties.DiagnosticsProfile.BootDiagnostics.Enabled, "Check if Boot Diagnostics is enabled")
+// Test if Boot Diagnostics is enabled on the Virtual Machine assert.True(t, *vmProperties.VirtualMachineProperties.DiagnosticsProfile.BootDiagnostics.Enabled, "Check if Boot Diagnostics is enabled")
 ```